 - Canagliflozin is formulated with metformin in a single tablet (Invokamet®).
 Empagliflozin is formulated with linagliptin in a single tablet (Glyxambi®) and with metformin in a single tablet (Synjardy®).
-Dapagliflozin is formulated with metformin as a single extended-release tablet (Xigduo XR®).6-9 - All products are dosed once daily, with the exception of canagliflozin/metformin and empagliflozin/metformin, which are dosed twice dialy.3-9 - Other effects observed in trials include weight loss and small decreases in systolic and diastolic blood pressure. - Common adverse side effects associated with SGLT2 inhibitor use included increased incidence of female genital mycotic infections, urinary tract infection, and increased urination.
+Canagliflozin and dapagliflozin is formulated with metformin as a single extended-release tablet (Invokamet XR®, Xigduo XR®).6-10 - All products are dosed once daily, with the exception of canagliflozin/metformin and empagliflozin/metformin immediate-release tablets, which are dosed twice dialy.3-10 - Other effects observed in trials include weight loss and small decreases in systolic and diastolic blood pressure. - Common adverse side effects associated with SGLT2 inhibitor use included increased incidence of female genital mycotic infections, urinary tract infection, and increased urination.